 The Beauty Bar is a weird bar/beauty salon hybrid near Manhattan's Union Square (two blocks from Stand NYC).
 Drinks are sourced from the front bar and are admirably cheap.

-Last visited Jul 2024.
+Last visited Oct 2025.

 Comedians You Should Know at The Gutter (Williamsburg)

 On our most recent visit the show started 15 minutes late and the host (David Drake - who is there pretty often) was unremarkable.
-If you had turned up 35 minutes after the start time you would have missed nothing - though you may have a limited choice of seat.
+If you had turned up 35 minutes after the start time you would have missed nothing - though you may have limited your choice of seat.

 Last visited October 2022.